chadiegilnerubia/java-time-reminder-app/README.md

 This guide outlines the steps to compile a Java application, package it into a JAR file, optionally wrap it into an executable, and configure it to start automatically on Windows.

+[note: Must have installed java already in your system]

 ## 1. Compile Your Java Application

 Ensure you have your Java source file (`Log.java`).